prathmesh-2705/Car-Detection-as-an-Object-Detection-Task-/Readme.md

-Object detection is a computer vision technique that enables machines to identify and locate objects within images or videos.
-It involves classification (what object is present) and localization (where the object is in the image).
-In this practical, we focus on car detection using object detection techniques.
+Object Detection is a key area of Computer Vision that allows machines to not only identify what objects are present in an image but also determine their location.
+This is achieved by combining classification (what the object is) with localization (where the object is).

-1. What is Object Detection?
-Object detection is a step beyond image classification.
-While classification tells us what object is present in an image, object detection tells us where it is located using bounding boxes.
-2
+Unlike image classification, which only answers “What is in the image?”, object detection answers “What objects are present, and where are they located?” using bounding boxes around each detected object.

- ️.
-Object Detection Techniques
+🔍 Object Detection Techniques

-There are several techniques used in object detection, including:
-1. Traditional Methods (Before Deep Learning)
+Traditional Methods (Before Deep Learning)

-2
- ️.
+Used handcrafted features such as HOG (Histogram of Oriented Gradients), SIFT (Scale Invariant Feature Transform), and Haar Cascades.

+Worked for simple tasks like face or pedestrian detection.

+Limitations: Not robust to background noise, scale variation, or complex object shapes.

 Deep Learning-Based Methods (Modern Approach)

+Use Convolutional Neural Networks (CNNs) to automatically learn features.

+Examples: Faster R-CNN, SSD (Single Shot Detector), YOLO (You Only Look Once).

+Advantages: High accuracy, robust against variations, capable of real-time performance.

-3. YOLO (You Only Look Once) for Object Detection
+YOLO (You Only Look Once)

+Divides the image into a grid and predicts bounding boxes + class probabilities in a single pass.

+Much faster than older region-proposal-based models.

+Suitable for real-time detection tasks like traffic surveillance and autonomous driving.

+⚙️ Process of Object Detection

+The overall process of detecting a car (or any object) can be divided into the following steps:

+Input Acquisition

+An image or video is provided as input to the detection system.

+Preprocessing

+The input frame is resized and normalized to match the model’s requirements.

+This reduces computational load and ensures consistent input.

+Feature Extraction (CNN)

+The deep learning model extracts features from the image, such as edges, shapes, and textures.

+These features help differentiate between vehicles and the background.

+Bounding Box Prediction

+The model predicts bounding boxes around potential objects.

+Each bounding box is associated with a confidence score.

+Classification

+The detected object is classified into categories (e.g., car, truck, bus, motorcycle).

+Filtering & Thresholding

+Detections with confidence scores below a threshold (e.g., 0.5) are discarded.

+Non-Maximum Suppression (NMS) removes overlapping bounding boxes to keep only the best detection.

+Output Visualization

+Bounding boxes are drawn around detected objects along with labels and confidence scores.

-Car Detection as an Object Detection Task
+🚘 Car Detection as an Application

-In this practical, we focus on Cars detection, where the goal is to:
+In this practical, car detection is implemented using YOLOv5.
+The goal is to:

+Detect different vehicle types such as cars, motorcycles, buses, and trucks.

-Detect different types of fruits in images or videos Draw bounding boxes around each car.
+Draw bounding boxes with confidence scores around each detected vehicle.

+Achieve real-time detection when applied to video input.

+Car detection plays a vital role in:

+Traffic monitoring and management.

+Smart cities and automated surveillance systems.

+Autonomous driving systems.